wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 3.15.16 =
+* Fixes a minor bug with pass-by-reference which raises a fatal error in PHP v5.4.

 = 3.15.15 =
 * Enhanced the Examine File window with better styles and more info.